How to Become a Financial Analyst

 This step is fairly straightforward.
 We have developed extensive resources to help you build a Wall Street quality financial analyst resume and ace multiple rounds of interviews.

 For more on resumes and cover letters please refer to:

 When building your cover letter and resume (resources above), it’s important to weave a compelling personal story.
-The story has to clearly explain: (i) where you are coming from, (ii) where you are now, (iii) and where do you want to be in the future.
+The story has to clearly explain: (i) where you are coming from, (ii) where you are now, (iii) and where you want to be in the future.
 If you can connect these dots in a logical way and also demonstrate you’re a good culture fit, that’s more than half the battle.

-Like most other things in life, being great at interviews takes practice.
+Like most things in life, being great at interviews takes practice.
 The best ways to practice are through (1) networking (as discussed above) and (2) using professional interview guides.

 We’ve provided below four professional interview guides that use REAL questions from REAL corporate finance interviews, used thousands of times over at global banks.

 Please review our interview Q&A guides on how to be ready for any question: